martinmcconnell/fyp-doc/notes.md

 # Abstract

+This paper examines the problem of Academic Journal publishing reform and attempts to create a decentralised system based solution, where reviewers and researchers utilise smart contracts to submit, review and publish their work to a peer to peer database that would be freely accessible to all.

+Incorporating evidence from several sources to substantiate the claim of reviewer bias and inadequate research methods to justify the necessity of reform in the publlishing sector.
+This paper argues that Academic Journals are a public good and as such should be made accessible via the latest technologies in a cryptographically secure, decentralised and modern way that allows researchers and reviewers to secure their own funding and receive adequate lifelong revenue from their invaluable work.

 # Introduction

+## Problem and Justification

 "In economics, a public good is a good that is both non-excludable and non-rivalrous.
 For such goods, users cannot be barred from accessing or using them for failing to pay for them.
 Also, use by one person neither prevents